Rhythm stability: focus on instrumental technique

 The development of the left-hand pizzicato as a practicing technique (LHP) is one of the more extensive results.
 Erdmute Hohage, the inventor of this practising technique, has also extended it to the use of the right hand and the integration of the whole body.
 This has lead to the booklet Pizzicato World violin and viola, a comprehensive practical book for learning the technique directly, suitable for all levels.
 In workshops we deepen the technique and also pass on the experience of applying it to specific passages of works.

-A digital collection of exercises has also been created focussing on special playing techniques for high string players: scales, increasing fluency, string crossing, intervals as double stops, chord technique, left-hand pizzicato as a playing technique.
+A collection of exercises has also been created focussing on special playing techniques for high string players: scales, increasing fluency, string crossing, intervals as double stops, chord technique, left-hand pizzicato as a playing technique.
 The basis is the LHP, but examples are used to show how the topics mentioned can be practised sensibly.
 The collection is called ‘Improve with the left’ and is available as a mini subscription.

 Piano